Risk Spotlight

 Examples of cease and desist situations

-• Trademark infringement: You run a business called “Sweet Treats Bakery,” and someone opens a competing bakery under the same name.
-You send a cease and desist letter demanding they stop using your trademarked name.
+Imagine you own a bakery called “Sweet Treats Bakery,ˮ and one day you discover a new bakery opening up just down the street using the same name.
+To protect your brand, you send a cease and desist letter demanding they stop using your trademarked name.
+This helps you maintain your reputation and customer recognition.

 Conclusion